 The quality of teaching is good.
-As a result children are progressing well towards the early learning goals.
+As a result, children are progressing well towards the early learning goals.
 Planning is effective in helping children make good progress in their learning and development.
 Staff use the children's next steps in learning, their interests and views from the parents to plan effectively.
 Staff track the children's progress using appropriate guidance.
 This is used well to identify whether children require any support or extra challenge in their learning experience.
+Children with special educational needs and/or disabilities are making significant progress with their learning and development and are narrowing the achievement gap.

 Parents are invited into the nursery to talk with the staff about their children's progress and to share with them what they have been doing at home.
 This provides good continuity of care for the children.
 Detailed progress reports and individual education plans are shared with the parents and they work together to meet the children's individual needs.
-Currently the staff are in the process of completing the required progress checks for two-year-old children and will share these with the parents.
+Staff complete the required progress checks for two-year-old children and share these with the parents.
 The reports enable them to see the progress their children have made.
 Given the children's starting points, they are making good progress and are gaining the skills they will need for their future learning.

 Children enjoy having unlimited access between the inside and outside play areas.
+Children enjoy mixing with each other from the other rooms.
+By having different ages of children playing together this greatly supports their personal and social development.
 They move resources between areas and this helps to support their learning activity across play areas.
-For example children play with sand and bring it into the room to cook in the home area.
+For example children play with water and move it over to the chalk board to keep it clean after they have been drawing and writing on it.
 Staff encourage the children do this and ask them opened questions to promote their emerging vocabulary skills.